toquidapus/Necohydra/updates.md

 # [ SERVER IP CHANGE ]
 Attention all Panjerians!
-**The  IP  of  our  server  has  changed!!**
+The IP of our server has **changed!**
-I have done some things on my end that will now make the server run better (less ping)!
+I have done some things on my end that will now result in less ping!

 ## New IP: necohyd.ra3.us